 To meet professional association requirements, clinical practitioners such as counsellors and psychotherapists have for many years been required to regularly attend clinical supervision.
 The Royal Commission’s finding (recommendation 16.45), that “each religious institution should ensure that all people in religious or pastoral ministry, including religious leaders, have professional supervision with a trained professional,” further supports the importance of professional supervision in an expanding range of contexts.

-Your pathway to accreditation as a professional clinical or pastoral supervisor is commencing in 2021 with the provision of two new units of study.
+Your pathway to accreditation as a professional supervisor begins with your enrolment in the Graduate Certificate of Professional Supervision.

 - CPS801 – Theory & Practice of Professional Supervision

 - CPS811 - Professional & Personal Wellbeing in Supervision